REQUEST COURSE INFORMATION

 According to the Bureau Of Labor Statistics: "Employment of health information technicians is projected to grow 15 percent from 2014 to 2024, much faster than the average for all occupations.
 An aging population will require more medical services, and health information technicians will be needed to organize and manage the older generations’ health information data.
 Moreover, the number of individuals who have access to health insurance is expected to continue to increase because of federal health insurance reform.
 This will mean more claims for reimbursement from insurance companies.
 Additional records, coupled with widespread use of electronic health records (EHRs) by all types of healthcare providers, will lead to an increased need for technicians to organize and manage the associated information in all areas of the healthcare industry.
 Cancer registrars are expected to continue to be in high demand.
 As the population ages, there will likely be more types of special purpose registries because many illnesses are detected and treated later in life.
 As EHR systems continue to become more common, health information technicians with computer skills will be needed to use them."

 Ways To begin your career in Health Information Management Technologist (HIM)

 In most states there are no formal educational requirements.
-Employers generally require Health information technician to have graduated from a post-secondary educational program.
+Employers generally require Health information technician to have graduated from a post-secondary educational courses.
 Many have a high association diploma, or equivalent and gain knowledge of their responsibilities at the workplace.
 High association students considering this profession should take courses in biology, chemistry, and anatomy.

 Health information technician have to be knowledgeable in : office administration, medical terminology, medical coding, billing procedures, Electronic Health Records (EHR) management.